-No evidence was found to assess this pressure for the Corallina turfs.
+No evidence was found to assess this pressure for the Corallina turfs or algal turfs.
 However, the associated species are unlikely to be impacted by this pressure, at the benchmark.
 Experiments have shown that thallus discs of Ulva lactuca plants can survive prolonged exposure to anoxia and hypoxia (Vermaat & Sand-Jensen, 1987; Corradi et al., 2006).
 Following the resumption of normal oxygen conditions, gametes were produced.
 The associated invertebrate species also show high tolerances for reduced oxygen at levels that exceed the pressure benchmark.
 Littorina littorea can easily survive 3-6 days of anoxia (Storey et al., 2013).
 Semibalanus balanoides can respire anaerobically, so they can tolerate some reduction in oxygen concentration (Newell, 1979).
 When placed in wet nitrogen, where oxygen stress is maximal and desiccation stress is low, Semibalanus balanoides have a mean survival time of 5 days (Barnes et al., 1963).
 Limpets can also survive for a short time in anoxic seawater; Grenon & Walker, (1981) found that in oxygen-free water limpets could survive up to 36 hours, although Marshall & McQuaid (1989) found a lower tolerance for Patella granularis, which survived up to 11 hours in anoxic water.
-Patella vulgata and Littorina littorea are able to respire in the air, mitigating the effects of this pressure during the tidal cycle.
+Patella vulgata and Littorina littorea.

 Sensitivity assessment.
-No direct evidence for the effects of hypoxia on Corallina turfs was found.
+No direct evidence for the effects of hypoxia on Corallina, brown and other red algal turfs was found.
 As the biotope will only be exposed to this pressure when emersed and respiration will occur in air, biotope resistance was assessed as 'High' and resilience as 'High' (no effect to recover from), resulting in a sensitivity of 'Not sensitive'.